ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 For this exercise to work properly, the playbook `whitelist_attacker.yml` must have been run at least once.
 Also the logging for the attacker whitelist policy must have been activated.
 Both was done in the Check Point exercise in section 1.
 If you missed the steps, go back there, execute the playbook, follow the steps to activate the logging and come back here.

+Also we need the QRadar collection.
+This was installed already in the previous QRadar exercise.
+If you missed that part, install them via: `ansible-galaxy collection install ibm.qradar`

 Also, in the Check Point SmartConsole interface, go to **SECURITY POLICIES**.
 You will see two entries there.
 On the upper one, in the column action, click on **Accept**.
 This open a menu: click on **Drop** there, changing the policy to drop such packets.
 In the menu above, click on **Install Policy**, that opens a window, click the **Publish & Install** button there.
 Another window opens, click on the **Install** button there.
 This way we have effectively changed the whitelist to a blacklist entry.

 > **Note**